cs-fullstack-2019-fall/python-classobject-b-cw-chrisawill/README.md

 # python-classObject_b-cw
+See index.py for comments.
+1/3 + partial Score : 2
 Start with a main function and make each problem a function.
 Call those functions from your main function.

 ### Problem 1: